Your details have been received

 Krabi province boasts impressive natural attractions and is home to Ko Lanta National Park with famous diving sites.
 Nearby Ko Lipe is known for its natural beauty and is an idyllic paradise featuring a marine park with impressive coral-rich snorkelling and diving spots.
 Further afield, Koh Lanta is developed and yet still uncrowded enough to enjoy pristine beaches, ancient caves, dense jungle, and a myriad of waterfalls.
 After sundown, luminescent plankton can be found in the warm surrounding waters.

-Moving across Thailand southern islands into the Gulf of Thailand, you will find the largest island in this region- Koh Samui, Koh Phangan, Ko Tao and the lesser-known Ang Thong islands.
+Moving across Thailand southern islands into the Gulf of Thailand, you will find the largest island in this region- Phuket – and Koh Samui, Koh Phangan, Ko Tao and the lesser-known Ang Thong islands.

 Koh Samui also houses an international airport and is popular for its palm-lined white sandy beaches, luxury spas and resorts and iconic Big Buddha statue at the Wat Phra Yai temple.